 There are many Government initiatives in place to help you make you get on and move up the property ladder.
 Please be aware that we do not support all of these schemes.

 We support the Government’s Right to Buy scheme.

 This scheme is for tenants who rent from their local council or housing association and allows you to buy your home at a discounted price.
-There is a maximum discount amount of £77,900, increasing to £103,900 if you are living in London.
+There is a maximum discount amounts, and more information of these can be found on the Government's website.

 To qualify for the Right to Buy scheme you must have been a council tenant for at least three years.